outsidedav/swift/backend/cli_sdkgen.md

 The {{site.data.keyword.IBM}} SDK Generator plug-in can be installed in the [{{site.data.keyword.Bluemix_notm}} CLI ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/cli/reference/bluemix_cli/index.html){: new_window}.

-This {{site.data.keyword.IBM_notm}} SDK Generator plug-in enables you to easily integrate your back-end services to your app with a generated SDK.
+This {{site.data.keyword.IBM_notm}} SDK Generator plug-in integrates your back-end services to your app with a generated SDK.
 When a change to a REST API occurs, you can regenerate the SDK and replace the old one for a seamless SDK upgrade.
 You can also integrate the CLI into a devops pipeline and ensure that the SDK is always consistent with the API spec each time the app is built.

 The REST API definition must be valid and either hosted on a live server endpoint or a local file on your system.